nvidia-holoscan/holoscan-sdk/docs/examples/hello_world.md

 _For more details, see the {ref}`application-workflows` section._

-When defining your application class, the primary task is to define the operators used in your application and the interconnectivity between them to define the application workflow.
+When defining your application class, the primary task is to define the operators used in your application, and the interconnectivity between them to define the application workflow.
 The `HelloWorldApp` uses the simplest form of a workflow which consists of a single operator: `HelloWorldOp`.

 For the sake of this first example, we will ignore the details of defining a custom operator to focus on the highlighted information below: when this operator runs (`compute`), it will print out `Hello World!` to the standard output: